-You can update and personalize all transaction email templates sent by Corporate Office.
-This includes both the built-in templates (Welcome Email, Order Confirmation, etc.), as well as any custom email templates.
+You can update and personalize all transaction Email Templates sent by Corporate Admin.
+This includes both the built-in templates (Welcome Email, Order Confirmation, etc.) and any custom Email Templates.

-For templates to be available to edit, they have to be enabled in Advanced Settings.
-Any new custom templates need to be added to your Client Extension before they will show up in the editor.
+For templates to be available to edit, you must enable them in Advanced Settings.
+Any new custom templates need to be added in your Client Extension before showing in the editor.

 Selecting a Template

-Click the Template dropdown to select your enabled templates for different email events (such as Customer Welcome or Order Receipt).
+1. Click the Template dropdown to select your enabled templates for different email events (Customer Welcome or Order Receipt).

 When you select a template, the template editor appears.